aukhalid/SAP-1-CPU-Logisim/README.md

 <a id="compiler"></a>
 ## Assembler or Compiler

-Write your SAP-1 assembly code below.
-The assembler will convert it into a hex string for your Logisim ROM.
+Write your SAP-1 assembly code and The assembler will convert it into a hex string for your Logisim ROM.

 Compiler Link: [sap1-compiler.vercel.app](https://sap1-compiler.vercel.app)